chuahou/yes/README.rst

 once for a total of 5 seconds each, which I believe was sufficient enough to see the improvements in each.

+The percentages for each speed is of the speed of the intial test of GNU yes.

 GNU yes
 -------
 yes